ksu-is/Cinemize---Letterboxd-Watch-List-Randomizer/README.md

 ### Instructions

-note: The longer your watchlist the longer the program will take to run.
+#### note: the longer your watchlist the longer the program will take to run.

 1) Run installations in a terminal, if necessary
     -m pip install requests
     -m pip install bs4
     -m pip install pandas
     -m pip install random
+    -m pip install urllib.parse

 2) (update when I can figure out the flask and etc)